Technology

 Wondering how the QR code technology can be used in various application examples?

-- Asset management: Your assets don’t offer enough space for bulky GPS or Bluetooth trackers?
-With ToolSense, that’s not necessary.
-Instead, the software comes with a handy QR code function that automatically assigns a unique code to every asset.
-Printed out and attached to your machine or equipment, these codes don’t take up any space.
+?
+With ToolSense, you don't need them.
+The software includes a QR code function that automatically assigns a unique code to every asset.
+Printed out and attached to a machine or piece of equipment, those codes take up no space at all.

-- Work order management: Downtime and unexpected repairs can really cut into a company’s profitability, so it’s best to stay ahead and be aware of any issues or upcoming repairs before they occur.
-A work order QR management system like ToolSense is perfect for reducing asset downtime.
-Any issues, spare part and service requests or malfunctions can be reported instantly by just scanning a QR code.
+• Work order management: Downtime and unexpected repairs eat into profitability, so the goal is to spot issues and upcoming repairs before they hit.
+A work order QR management system like ToolSense is built to cut asset downtime — any malfunction, spare part or service request can be reported instantly with a single scan.

-- Maintenance management: With ToolSense, you can assign a unique QR code to each of your assets that doesn’t take up space and can be scanned with a regular smartphone.
-This creates a ticket where the worker reports an issue and requests spare parts or repairs.
-This ticket is then forwarded to the responsible employee and can be processed without detours.
+• Maintenance management: With ToolSense, you assign each asset a unique QR code that takes up no space and scans with a regular smartphone.
+Scanning it opens a ticket where the worker reports an issue and requests spare parts or repairs.
+The ticket is forwarded to the responsible employee and handled without detours.

 „We wanted to have a solution that does not only track expensive assets but also cheap ones.
 In Austria, ISS operates over 6,500 cleaning machines alone, without even counting vacuum cleaners and other pieces of equipment.
 With ToolSense we bring them together on a single platform, leveraging data from IoT hardware and improving maintenance and inspection processes.“